-UPCOMING Producer Training: Bringing the Farm to School in Native Communities
+Bringing the Farm to School Producer Trainings in Nebraska

 Learn more about this project, funded in part with federal funds from the U.S. Department of Agriculture, Food and Nutrition Service through an agreement with the National Center for Appropriate Technology in partnership with the National Farm to School Network at Bringing the Farm to School: Producer Training.
 The training has been adapted as necessary to best fit the needs of a Nebraska audience.

 Schools offer a strong market opportunity for agricultural producers.
 With more than 30 million students participating in the National School Lunch Program each day, schools provide a large, stable, and long-term market option.
 Many schools have strong interest in including local products from agricultural producers in their communities in their school meals.